 If you’ve found yourself in a position to pay off some overdue debt, then congratulations are in order.
 Paying your debts isn’t just the right thing to do; it’s also the first step toward rebuilding a healthy credit score and a better financial life.

-But sometimes paying off past-due debt isn’t as easy as it seems — finding out which debt collectors you owe can be a challenge.
+But sometimes paying off past-due debt isn’t as easy as it seems.

 This article will explain how you can find out which collectors you owe and how much you owe them.
 It will also offer tips and credit repair help for those folks who have a lot of negative items on their credit report.
+Maintaining a healthy credit score — or re-establishing a score that has taken a few hits — is extremely important for gaining access to quality loans, credit cards, and much more.
 So, ready to get started?

 Step 1: Get Organized